schatzlab/appliedgenomics2020/assignments/assignment5/README.md

 In [data1.txt](data1.txt) with 1,000,000 lines we provide an abstraction of RNA-seq data where normalization has been performed and the number of times a gene name occurs corresponds to the number of transcripts in the sample.

 Question 2a.
 Randomly sample 500 rows.
 Do this simulation 10 times and record the relative abundance of each of the 15 genes.
-Plot the mean vs. variance.
+Make a scatterplot the mean vs. variance of each gene (x-axis=mean of gene_i, y-axis=variance of gene_i)

 Question 2b.
 Do the same sampling experiment but sample 5000 rows each time.
 Again plot the mean vs. variance.

 Question 2c.
 Do the same sampling experiment but sample 50000 rows each time.
 Again plot the mean vs. variance.

 Question 2d.
-Is the variance greater in (a), (b) or (c)?, and explain why.
-What is the relationship between abundance and variance?
+Is the variance greater in (a), (b) or (c)?
+What is the relationship between mean abundance and variance?
+Why?

 #### Question 3.
 Differential Expression [10 pts]